 Have you been charged with Dangerous Driving Causing Serious Injury?

 Dribbin & Brown Criminal Lawyers can help you.
 We regularly defend clients charged with dangerous driving causing serious injury.
-We have offices located at Frankston, Moorabbin, Ringwood, Dandenong, Geelong and in the Melbourne CBD.
+We have offices located at Melbourne CBD, Dandenong, Ringwood, Moorabbin, Frankston, Werribee, Geelong and Ballarat.

-For a fuller a discussion in relation the various elements see dangerous driving causing death.
+For a fuller discussion in relation to the various elements regarding this charge see dangerous driving causing death.

-What is considered serious injury is defined in the definition section of the Crimes Act 1958.
-Section 15 of the act directs that for an injury to be serious it must be either
+The definition of serious injury is contained in section 15 of the Crimes Act 1958.
+It states that for an injury to be serious it must be either:

 (i) endangers life; or